hail-is/hail/docs/commands/mendelerrors.md

 The CODE of each Mendel error is determined by the table below, extending the [Plink classification](https://www.cog-genomics.org/plink2/basic_stats#mendel).
 Those individuals implicated by each code are in bold.
-The copy state of a locus with respect to a trio is defined as follows, where PAR is the pseudo-autosomal region (PAR).
+The copy state of a locus with respect to a trio is defined as follows, where PAR is the pseudoautosomal region (PAR).

 - HemiX -- in non-PAR of X, male child
 - HemiY -- in non-PAR of Y, male child